kallaballa/Janosh/README.md

 <path>         the json path (uses / as separator)

 Options:
--s <value>     instead of querieng for a path set it's value
+-s <value>     instead of querieng for a path set its value

 ## Build